 Treat the non-option arguments to ‘mmc’ as files to make, rather than source files.
-Create the specified files, if they are not already up-to-date.
+Build or rebuild the specified files if they do not exist or are not up-to-date.
 (Note that this option also enables ‘--use-subdirs’.)

 Same as ‘--make’, but always rebuild the target files even if they are up to date.

 With ‘--make’ keep going as far as possible even if an error is detected.

 With ‘--make’, attempt to perform up to n jobs concurrently.

 With ‘--make’, keep track of the options used when compiling each module.
 If an option for a module is added or removed, ‘mmc --make’ will then know to recompile the module even if the timestamp on the file itself has not changed.
 Warning, verbosity and build system options are not tracked.

 Specify a command to run before linking with ‘mmc --make’.
 This can be used to compile C source files which rely on header files generated by the Mercury compiler.
 The command will be passed the names of all of the source files in the program or library, with the source file containing the main module given first.